fetchfern/mips/README.md

 # mips

-**wip warning**
+> [!WARNING]
+> This software is a work in progress

-Next-generation general purpose MIPS R2000 CPU simulator, assembler, debugger and integrated editor, written in Rust.
+MIPS R2000 CPU simulator, written in Rust.

 ### Related